MaksymBaikovets/AndroidSimplify/README.md

   Please, do not use ROM-s / firmware from other devices!
 * ./files/gapps - place there arm64-8.1.zip and arm64-9.0.zip
   Install gapps to your system (you will be able to choose which gapps you need)
-* ./files/persist - chenge at your own risk!
+* ./files/persist - change at your own risk!
   Contain: mipad4plus_persist.img (+ mipad4_persist.img)
   For now there is no .img for regular Mi Pad 4 (you can help to get it!)